HenryKang1/Computer_Vision_Practice/README.md

 Attention UNet
 MobileNetV3 Large (this is really good and fast)

+Google colab tutorial

+I am recently make some colab tutorial which is made by other people open source code.
+I do not have any copyright about this code.
+Please watch out the copyright about this.
+This code is only for playground purpose.
+Thank you.
 Adabins test recently
 https://colab.research.google.com/drive/172HxX-59WaToyw994KsS705P1J65yY8y?usp=sharing
 It was impressive result in the classroom.
 Still need to improve the speed of algorithm
+Salient object segmentation
+This is remove background in the image. you can try your own filter.